re-data/re-data/getting_started/toy_shop_analysis/README.md

 re_data detect
 ```

-Assuming run is successfull we go to our data warehouse and look for schema `toy_shop_analysis` (this is schema we passed to in `~/.dbt/profiles.yml`)
+Assuming run is successfull we go to our data warehouse and look for schema `toy_shop_analysis`

 There should be 2 tables created in your data warehouse:
 ```